tberg12/ocular/README.md

 Crop pages?
 Default: true

-* `-uniformLineHeight`:
-Scale all lines to have the same height?
-Default: true

-##### Miscellaneous Options

-* `-emissionEngine`:
-Engine to use for inner loop of emission cache computation. `DEFAULT`: Uses Java on CPU, which works on any machine but is the slowest method. `OPENCL`: Faster engine that uses either the CPU or integrated GPU (depending on processor) and requires OpenCL installation. `CUDA`: Fastest method, but requires a discrete NVIDIA GPU and CUDA installation.
-Default: DEFAULT

-* `-beamSize`:
-Size of beam for Viterbi inference.
-(Usually in range 10-50.
-Increasing beam size can improve accuracy, but will reduce speed.)
-Default: 10

-* `-cudaDeviceID`:
-GPU ID when using CUDA emission engine.
-Default: 0

-* `-numMstepThreads`:
-Number of threads to use for LFBGS during m-step.
-Default: 8

-* `-numEmissionCacheThreads`:
-Number of threads to use during emission cache compuation.
-(Only has effect when emissionEngine is set to DEFAULT.)
-Default: 8

-* `-numDecodeThreads`:
-Number of threads to use for decoding.
-(Should be no smaller than decodeBatchSize.)
-Default: 8

-* `-decodeBatchSize`:
-Number of lines that compose a single decode batch.
-(Smaller batch size can reduce memory consumption.)
-Default: 32

-* `-paddingMinWidth`:
-Min horizontal padding between characters in pixels.
-(Best left at default value.)
-Default: 1

-* `-paddingMaxWidth`:
-Max horizontal padding between characters in pixels (Best left at default value.)
-Default: 5

-* `-markovVerticalOffset`:
-Use Markov chain to generate vertical offsets.
-(Slower, but more accurate.
-Turning on Markov offsets my require larger beam size for good results.)
-Default: false

-* `-allowLanguageSwitchOnPunct`:
-A language model to be used to assign diacritics to the transcription output.
-Default: true

-##### Options used if evaluation should be performed during training
+##### Evaluate During Training

 * `-evalInputDocPath`:
 When evaluation should be done during training (after each parameter update in EM), this is the path of the directory that contains the evaluation input document images.
 The entire directory will be recursively searched for any files that do not end in `.txt` (and that do not start with `.`).
+(Only relevant if updateFont is set to true.)
 Default: Do not evaluate during font training.

-The following options are only relevant if a value was given to -evalInputDocPath.
+* `-evalNumDocs`:
+When using -evalInputDocPath, this is the number of documents that will be evaluated on.
+Ignore or use 0 to use all documents.
+Default: Use all documents in the specified path.

 * `-evalExtractedLinesPath`:
 When using -evalInputDocPath, this is the path of the directory where the evaluation line-extraction images should be read/written.
 If the line files exist here, they will be used; if not, they will be extracted and then written here.
 Useful if: 1) you plan to run Ocular on the same documents multiple times and you want to save some time by not re-extracting the lines, or 2) you use an alternate line extractor (such as Tesseract) to pre-process the document.
 If ignored, the document will simply be read from the original document image file, and no line images will be written.
 Default: Don't read or write line image files.

-* `-evalNumDocs`:
-When using -evalInputDocPath, this is the number of documents that will be evaluated on.
-Ignore or use 0 to use all documents.
-Default: Use all documents in the specified path.

 * `-evalFreq`:
 When using -evalInputDocPath, the font trainer will perform an evaluation every `evalFreq` iterations.